 Virtual reality technology is typically discussed in terms of things like entertainment, but IrisVision shows that the applications are broader than fun alone.
-The IrisVision device, which was created by the Low Vision Specialists of Maryland and Virginia (LVS) in partnership with Samsung, uses a VR headset to offer people with macular degeneration better conditions for reading, working on computers, seeing faces clearly, or watching television.
+The IrisVision device, which was founded by Dr. Frank Werblin, an MIT graduate, Guggenheim fellow, and professor at UC Berkeley, in partnership with Samsung, uses a VR headset to offer people with macular degeneration better conditions for reading, working on computers, seeing faces clearly, or watching television.

 High-Def Low Vision Aids